uva-math/uva-math-code/_posts/awm_posts/2018-11-14-internship-panel.md

 image: __SITE_URL__/img/awm/panel_awm_2018_11_14.jpg
 image-alt: Panel Guests
 ---
 Joined together with the Math Club, students learned about various opportunities and paths they can take related to math.
-Whether you are interested in going to graduate school or have an interest in industrial work, the panel guests had many tips to help you start looking for internships.
-Here is a brief description of what they discussed:
+Whether you are interested in going to graduate school or have an interest in industrial work, the panel guests had many tips to help you start looking for internships.<!--more--> Here is a brief description of what they discussed:

-Shannon, 4th year Math Major with Finance concentrentation
+Shannon, 4th year Math Major with Finance concentration
   * She had the opportunity to intern for John Hancock in the corporate finance division
   * During her internship, she worked with financial models and had many projects involving Macroeconomics and Excel
   * She believes her math background have her an advantage in her internship since she was familiar with Stochastic Processes